A Step-By-Step Guide to Applying to Law School

 - Undergraduate grades (GPA)

-Once your transcript has been submitted, LSAC calculates your GPA by aggregating all of your coursework grades prior to receiving your bachelor’s degree.
+Once your official transcripts have been submitted, LSAC (Law School Admissions Council) calculates your GPA by aggregating all of your coursework grades prior to receiving your bachelor’s degree.
 If you are in school currently, you will want to ensure you are getting the best grades possible.

 To get the most out of your LSAT score, you will want to take an LSAT prep course.
 This is due to the fact that your LSAT score is by far the most significant metric that law schools use during the application process.
 Don’t rush the LSAT prep process and take as much time as you need to earn the highest score possible.